Ankylosing spondylitis

 - It's not known what causes ankylosing spondylitis.

-- There’s no cure for ankylosing spondylitis, but medicines can help manage your symptoms.
+- There's no cure for AS, but medicines can help manage your symptoms.

-It can also affect other large joints, like your hips and shoulders.
-Ankylosing spondylitis can also cause problems in your:
+AS can also affect other large joints, like your hips and shoulders.
+AS can cause problems in your:

 - eyes